 Conversion Loans and Financial Statements

 The combined Financial Statement for both loans will be weighted by duration.
-Please see our Scenario Weight article for additional details on how profitability is calculated with multiple loans.
-The funding costs for conversion loans will be reflected in the financial statements as:
+Please see our Loan Weight article for additional details on how profitability is calculated with multiple loans.
+The funding costs for conversion loans will be reflected in the Financial Statements as:

 - Gross Funding:

 The Gross Funding line item for the short term loan will represent the initial draw or amount disbursed at closing.
 The amount of the permanent portion will be reflected in the individual loan column, but not the total loan column.

 - Loan Net Funding: